Daniel Torres (cartoonist)

 Daniel Torres (born 20 August 1958) is a Spanish cartoonist, known for several series, including the science-fiction series Rocco Vargas, about a writer in a retrofuturistic world and Tom, a series for children about a friendly dinosaur.

 Biography

 Childhood and youth

 Son of a rural doctor, Daniel Torres frequently changed residence during his childhood.
 In 1975, he began architecture studies at the University of Valencia, although he would finally end up replacing them with those of Fine Arts.
 At the same time, he began collaborating with "The Gat Pelat" through Miguel Calatayud.

-In 1980, already installed in Barcelona, he began his professional career in "El Víbora" with murder in 64 images per second, making the character of him Claudio Cueco, fruit of his university stage.
+In 1980, already installed in Barcelona, he began his professional career in the magazine "El Víbora" with Murder at 64 Images Per Second, creating the character Claudio Cueco while still at university.